ArcticLampyrid/ArcticLampyrid/README.md

 Feel free to contact me, even if you just want to chat.
 Simplified Chinese is preferred, but English is also acceptable (even though my spoken English is not very good).

+## Sponsor
+For users of Alipay or WeChat Pay, simply use [Afdian](https://afdian.com/a/alampy).
+For others, please contact me to receive a detailed solution.

 ## Contact Me
 Use PGP key to encrypt messages if necessary:
 - [![Keybase PGP](https://img.shields.io/keybase/pgp/arcticlampyrid)](https://keybase.io/arcticlampyrid/pgp_keys.asc)